aaroneaton/better-yourls/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Fixed: Fixed an issue preventing the shortlink from displaying for some URLS (see https://github.com/ChrisWiegman/Better-YOURLS/pull/1)

+= 1.0.4 =
+* Minor typo fixes and test with version 4.1

 = 1.0.3 =
 * Added hook to generate short url on post transition
 * Added get_shortlink hook to cover normal shortlink generation